 NEGWA/USW - Opposes this approach.
 GSEP has produced a remarkable reduction in leaky pipe in the Commonwealth, but Massachusetts LDCs still have a significant inventory, largely in congested urban areas where their replacement is more expensive and also has the potential to seriously impact public safety and health.
 New pipeline is safer and more durable—reducing leaks and promoting public/occupational safety.
 Prior to the introduction of the GSEP, some LDCs routinely deferred pipe replacement, putting their workers and the public at risk.
 Abruptly ending accelerated cost recovery would be likely to reverse the record that the LDC’s have built in proactively replacing pipeline.

-HEET/PowerOptions - The GSEP, with its carrot of the accelerated cost recovery, is the perfect vehicle for transitioning the gas system to non-combusting clean energy.
-The gas companies are federally mandated to replace the infrastructure anyway and thus will do so.
-Retaining the accelerated cost recovery is a powerful lever to motivate the gas companies to install infrastructure that can meet its emissions mandate instead of new gas infrastructure.
-Whether or not accelerated cost recovery exists, all costs for such replacement will still come from the customer, however the company will not get the funds for several years, potentially increasing their financial strain and moving them a little closer to stranded assets.
-Stranded assets would in the end probably be paid by the state and remaining gas customers.

 Eversource - Without accelerated cost recovery, there is no ability to do the GSEP beyond the normal capital investment process.
 Would revert to normal rate case treatment for capital additions.